The Dating Heuristic: A Provably Strong Matching Algorithm for Dating Platforms: Related Literature

 \section{Related Literature}

 Our paper is related to several strands of the literature.
 First, we contribute to the literature on assortment optimization.
 Most of this literature focuses on one-sided settings, where a retailer must choose the assortment of products to show in order to maximize the expected revenue obtained from a sequence of customers.
-This model, whose general version was introduced in \cite{Talluri2004a}, has been extended to include capacity constraints \citep{Rusmevichientong2010}, different choice models~\citep{Davis2014b,Rusmevichientong2014,Blanchet2016,Farias2013a}, search~\citep{Wang2014}, learning~\citep{Caro2007a,Rusmevichientong2010,Saure2013}, personalized assortments~\citep{Berbeglia2015,Golrezaei2014}, reusable products~\citep{Sumida20}, and also to tackle other problems such as priority-based allocations~\citep{shi22}.
 We refer to \cite{kok2015} for an extensive review of the current state of the assortment planning literature in one-sided settings.
+Within this literature, the most closely related to our work is a new strand devoted to two-sided markets. ~\citet{ashlagi19} study a model where each customer simultaneously decides whether to contact a supplier from their assortment or opt out, and each supplier may then choose one contacting customer or decline to match.
+The platform’s goal is to design assortments that maximize expected matches.
+The authors show that the problem is strongly NP-hard and provide a constant-factor approximation algorithm, which is significantly improved by \citet{torrico21}. \citet{aouad21} introduce the online version of the model in~\citep{ashlagi19} and show that when suppliers do not accept/reject requests immediately, then a simple greedy policy achieves a 1/2-factor approximation.
+All these papers study sequential two-sided matching markets, where only one side initiates and the other responds, with agents on both sides restricted to match with a single partner.
+In contrast, we examine markets that allow multiple selections, enabling two-directional interactions and non-sequential matches.